 Click Enter.
 The Entry List box contains the following entry:

 Click the Extended and Run options.

 The %systemroot%\NTDS\Ntds.dmp file is created, or you receive an error message in Ldp.exe that you must investigate.

-You can also get this triggered using an LDIFDE import file "dump-db.txt" like:
+You can also get this triggered by using an LDIFDE import file dump-db.txt like: